bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 contrast agent.
 The key `ContrastBolusIngredient` MAY be also be added in the JSON file, with the same label.

-#### The `rec` entity

-Similarly the OPTIONAL `rec-<label>` key/value can be used to distinguish different reconstruction algorithms (for example ones using motion correction).

-If the structural images included in the dataset were defaced (to protect identity of participants) one CAN provide the binary mask that was used to remove facial features in the form of `_defacemask` files.
-In such cases the OPTIONAL `mod-<label>` key/value pair corresponds to modality label for eg: T1w, inplaneT1, referenced by a defacemask image.
-E.g., `sub-01_mod-T1w_defacemask.nii.gz`.

 Some meta information about the acquisition MAY be provided in an additional JSON file.
 See [Common metadata fields](#common-metadata-fields) for a list of terms and their definitions.
 There are also some OPTIONAL JSON